 We live in a fast-paced world where work often takes priority.
 Stress eventually takes its toll, giving us clear signs that it’s time to put our health first.
-However, during these trying times with Covid-19 preventing us from living our normal lives, it’s just hard to stay in shape.
+However, during these trying times with Covid-19 preventing us from living our regular lives, it’s just hard to stay in shape.
 Exercise plays a vital role in maintaining mental and physical health.
 But the truth is, starting a workout routine for the sake of living a healthier lifestyle has its pitfalls.

 The intensity of the workout depends on wind and water conditions and your riding style – how much upwind riding you do.
-Although kitesurfing focuses mainly on muscular strength, it can give you a great cardio workout too with the right riding style.
+Although kitesurfing focuses mainly on muscular strength, it can give you a great cardio workout with the right riding style.

 Squash demands agility, speed, and excellent muscular endurance to withstand those long, intense rallies.
-It’s great for torching calories, increasing aerobic fitness, boosting flexibility, developing strength and improving hand-eye coordination.
+It’s great for torching calories, increasing aerobic fitness, boosting flexibility, developing strength, and improving hand-eye coordination.
 On top of this, squash offers great social interaction and healthy competition.

 CrossFit is an all-in-one deal requiring exceptional physical and mental strength.
-Instead of specializing in one particular discipline, it combines strength training, explosive plyometrics, body weight exercises, Olympic and power-style weight lifting, kettlebells, gymnastics, speed training, and endurance exercises.
+Instead of specializing in one particular discipline, it combines strength training, explosive plyometrics, bodyweight exercises, Olympic and power-style weight lifting, kettlebells, gymnastics, speed training, and endurance exercises.

 All the major components of physical fitness are involved: cardiorespiratory fitness, speed, balance, stamina, muscular strength and endurance, flexibility, power, agility, coordination, and accuracy.
 Expect to be challenged to the max!

 Riding a mountain bike is one of the best cardiovascular exercises out there, not to mention the sheer joy of being out in nature.
-Mountain biking increases cardiovascular fitness, it boosts muscle strength (especially in the lower body), improves flexibility and develops balance and coordination.
+Mountain biking increases cardiovascular fitness.
+It boosts muscle strength (especially in the lower body), improves flexibility, and develops balance and coordination.
 Peddling up technical rocky hills and maneuvering down narrow, snaking paths involve every inch of the human body to work together.
 But the reward is well worth it.